Family Camp 2014

 - A certified lifeguard must be present when people are boating.

-- Children under the age of 18 who can swim may go boating only with their parent or a parent-designated adult.
+- Children under the age of 18 who can swim may go boating only with an adult.

 - No diving in the pool.